kemsky/as3Chardet/README.md

 The original source in C++ can be found from http://lxr.mozilla.org/mozilla/source/intl/chardet/ More information can be found at http://www.mozilla.org/projects/intl/chardet.html.

-UTF8, UNICODE LE, UNICODE LE and ASCII charsets are detected reliably.
+UTF8, UNICODE LE, UNICODE BE and ASCII charsets are detected reliably.

 <b>Example</b>